Beirut reels from huge blast as death toll climbs to at least 135

 Ordinary Lebanese, who have lost jobs and watched savings evaporate in Lebanon's financial crisis, blamed politicians who have overseen decades of state corruption and bad governance.
 "This explosion seals the collapse of Lebanon.
 I really blame the ruling class," said Hassan Zaiter, 32, a manager at the heavily damaged Le Gray Hotel in downtown Beirut.

-The health minister told Al Manar television that the death toll had risen to 135, with some 5,000 wounded and tens still missing, as the hunt for victims continued after shockwaves from the blast hurled some of the victims into the sea.
-Relatives gathered at the cordon to Beirut port seeking information on those still unaccounted for.
+The health minister said the death toll had climbed to 135, as the search for victims continued after shockwaves from the blast hurled some of the victims into the sea.
+Relatives gathered at the cordon to Beirut port seeking information on those still missing.
 Many of those killed were port and custom employees, people working in the area or those driving nearby during the Tuesday evening rush hour.

+The United States, Britain, France and other Western nations, which have been demanding political and economic change in Lebanon, also offered help.
+Germany, the Netherlands and Cyprus offered specialised search and rescue teams.
+Two French planes were expected to arrive on Thursday with 55 rescuers, medical equipment and a mobile clinic.
+French President Emmanuel Macron will also visit Lebanon on Thursday.
+Other Arab and European countries are sending doctors, mobile hospitals and equipment.

-'CATASTROPHE' For many, it was a dreadful reminder of the 1975-1990 civil war that tore Lebanon apart and destroyed swathes of Beirut, much of which had since been rebuilt.
+'CATASTROPHE' For many it was a dreadful reminder of the 1975-1990 civil war that tore the nation apart and destroyed swathes of Beirut, much of which had since been rebuilt.

-"This is a catastrophe for Beirut and Lebanon," Beirut Mayor Jamal Itani told Reuters while inspecting damage.
+"This is a catastrophe for Beirut and Lebanon."
+Beirut's mayor, Jamal Itani, told Reuters while inspecting damage.
 Officials did not say what caused the initial blaze at the port that set off the blast.
 A security source and media said it was started by welding work being carried out on a warehouse.

 Lebanon has already been struggling to house and feed refugees fleeing conflict in neighbouring Syria and has no trade or other ties with its only other neighbour Israel.
 "On a scale, this explosion is scaled down from a nuclear bomb rather than up from a conventional bomb," said Roland Alford, managing director of British explosive ordnance disposal firm Alford Technologies.
 "This is huge."

-The blast came three days before a U.N.-backed court delivers a verdict in the trial of four suspects from Iranian-backed Shi'ite Muslim group Hezbollah over a 2005 bombing that killed former Prime Minister Rafik al-Hariri and 21 others.
-Hariri was killed by a big truck bomb on another part of the Beirut waterfront, about 2 km (about one mile) from the port.
+The blast prompted the Special Tribunal for Lebanon on Wednesday to postpone its verdict in the trial over the 2005 bombing that killed ex-Prime Minister Rafik al-Hariri to Aug.
+18. The tribunal's decision had been expected this Friday.
+The U.N.-backed court put on trial four suspects from the Iranian-backed Shi'ite Muslim group Hezbollah.
+Hariri and 21 others were killed by a big truck bomb on another part of the Beirut waterfront, about 2 km (about one mile) from the port.

 ALSO READ